czbone/vue3-quasar-frontend/README.md

-# Quasar frontend example
+# Quasar web frontend example

-Quasar example with Vue 3, Vite, TS, Router and Pinia
+Quasar example for web application frontend, which is composed of Vue 3, Vite, TS, Router and Pinia

 ## Install the dependencies